Darach Ó Scolaí

-Darach Ó Scolaí (Irish: [/ˈda.rax/ /oː/ /sˠkˠoː/l̪ˠəi/]; born 1963) is an Irish author who works in a number of genres, from novels, plays and screenplays to illustrated books for children and adults.
-He began his literary career in 1998 writing screenplays, stage plays, retellings and translations; he began to publish novels in 2008. Ó Scolaí is widely recognized as a leading figure in contemporary Irish literature, known as "one of the most important Irish language writers of his generation" and "one of the great Irish language novelists."
-His writing has been called "the high literature of the Irish language."
+Darach Ó Scolaí (Irish: [/ˈda.rax/ /oː/ /sˠkˠoː/l̪ˠəi/]; born 1963) is an Irish author, screenwriter, and producer of screen and stage.
+He works in a number of genres, from novels, plays and screenplays to illustrated books for children and adults.
+Nós magazine has described Ó Scolaí as "one of the great Irish language novelists" and Books Ireland described him as "one of the most important Irish language writers of his generation".

 Much of his fiction is based on a knowledge of traditional Irish tales and narrative practices as well as Irish history.
-He specializes in literary and historical fiction, or as novelist Alan Titley says, Ó Scolaí's "peak (for now), or at least his greatest imaginative interest, is the historical novel [tá an chuma air gurb é a bhuaic (go fóill), nó ar a laghad, a mhórspéis samhlaíochta, an t-úrscéal staire]."
-His retellings of old stories and tales from their original Middle and Early-Modern Irish into Modern Irish (Gaeilge) are respected for their accessibility to students and language learners as well as for their artistry.

-Ó Scolaí also regularly reviews books and lectures and writes on literature and culture.

-Beyond his writing, Ó Scolaí is a publisher and has co-produced a number of films, television shows and stage plays.
+He specialises in literary and historical fiction.
+His retellings of old stories and tales from their original Middle and Early Modern Irish into Modern Irish (Gaeilge) are respected for their accessibility to students and language learners as well as for their artistry.
+He also regularly reviews books, and lectures and writes on literature and culture.
+He is also a publisher, and has co-produced a number of films, television shows, and stage plays.

-Life
+In 1995 Darach Ó Scolaí and his brother co-founded the publishing house Leabhar Breac at Inverin, County Galway, and in 1998 Darach was co-founder of the film and television production company Rosg.
+He began his literary career in 1998 writing screenplays, stage plays, retellings and translations; he began to publish novels in 2008. Ó Scolaí founded the stage production company Salamandar in 2006.

+Early life and education

-Ó Scolaí was born in Dublin and raised in the Galway Gaeltacht (Irish-speaking) regions of Cois Fharraige on the north shore of Galway Bay, in the Republic of Ireland, where he lives now with his wife and children in Lochán Beag (Indreabhán).
+Darach Ó Scolaí was born in Dublin in 1963.
+He grew up in the Galway Gaeltacht (Irish-speaking) regions of Cois Fharraige on the north shore of Galway Bay, in the Republic of Ireland.
+Irish was the language of his parents' home.

 He graduated the University of Galway (then University College Galway) with a B.A. in 1983.

+Career

-Writing and Publishing
+Writing and publishing

-Ó Scolaí writes in Irish (Gaeilge), his native language, and lives in an area defined for the predominant presence of Irish as the vernacular language, the language spoken at home.
-Irish was the language of his parents' home and is the language of his children as well.
-He is fluent in Irish and English and conversant in French.
+Ó Scolaí writes in Irish.
 None of his works has been translated into English.